Tyrone Taylor Preview, Player Props: Brewers vs. Rangers

-The Milwaukee Brewers, including Tyrone Taylor and his .563 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+Tyrone Taylor -- hitting .303 in his past 10 games -- will be in action for the Milwaukee Brewers against the Texas Rangers, with Max Scherzer on the mound, on August 20 at 2:35 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Rangers.
+He racked up two hits (going 2-for-3) in his most recent appearance against the Rangers.

 Tyrone Taylor Game Info & Props vs. the Rangers